-There are many resources available within our northern communities, as well as across the province.
-Your primary care home team, which may consist of physicians, nurse practitioners, nurses, social workers, and other health care professionals, is a great resource for information about HIV and Hepatitis C, including prevention, diagnosis and treatment.
+There are many resources available within our Northern communities, as well as across the province.
+Your primary care home team, which may consist of physicians, nurse practitioners, nurses, social workers, and other health care professionals, is a great resource for information about HIV and hepatitis C, including prevention, diagnosis and treatment.
+Visit our HIV and hepatitis C video channel.

 To support the care teams, as well as patients who may not have a primary care home, we also have a team of professionals who are experts in HIV and HCV care – the Specialized Support Team.
 Please don’t hesitate to contact them – they have a wealth of knowledge that can help make navigating living with a chronic disease a bit easier.